 ______________________________________

 *I was dancing at Club Gricel and suddenly my partner uttered a scream.
 She was struck by someone.
-As I wondered how that could happen, the man of the couple who clashed with us said something reproachful to me, like a male goose protecting his female goose.
+As I wondered how that could happen, the man of the couple who clashed with us said something reproachful to me, like a male goose protecting his female partner.
 Perhaps it was my fault, I apologized.
 We moved on and forgot about the incident.
-On my way out of the venue, I was approached by that man, who appparently was waiting for me.
+On my way out of the venue, I was approached by that man, who appparently was there waiting for me.
 He shaked my hand and said he wanted to apolagize because it was his fault.
 The man had to be virile in front of his woman, but privately he admitted his mistake.
 That was an Argentine man, not flawless but good in nature.
 I had no problem to forgive his being manly.

 March 29, 2017